New York’s COVID surge is back — and so is its mask mandate

 New York joins several states with similar indoor mask mandates, including Washington, Oregon, Illinois, New Mexico, Nevada and Hawaii.

-An average of roughly 9,740 people tested positive for COVID-19 over the seven days through Dec.
-8 in New York, a 38% increase from the previous seven days, according to The Associated Press’s review of state data.
+The state recorded more than 68,000 positive tests for the virus in the seven-day period that ended Wednesday.
+That’s the most in any seven-day stretch since the start of February.
 The surge is especially pronounced in some areas of upstate New York, which has accounted for nearly three-fourths of confirmed COVID-19 deaths in hospitals since August.

 “We are heading upward in a direction that I no longer find sustainable,” Hochul said.